Parents, Families, & Support Systems

-Parents, family members and support systems of Thetas, welcome!
-For more than 150 years, Kappa Alpha Theta members have upheld a tradition of leading the way for women in higher education.
+Parents, family members, and support systems of Thetas, welcome!
 Your Theta is among more than 200,000 college and alumnae members who believe in the values of leadership, lifelong sisterhood, and scholarship.

 Theta values the involvement of parents, families, and support systems of our members.
 However, our members’ right to privacy is of the utmost importance.
 Information about, but not limited to, membership status, discipline issues, finances, and housing are provided solely to individual members.
 Members may choose not to share information with their parents or family members, and we respect their choice and privacy.

-“Bigs” serve as mentors to a “Little,” who is typically a younger member of the chapter.
+A “big” serves as a mentor to a “little,” who is typically a younger member of the chapter.
 These pairings are created by a chapter officer, taking into consideration common interests, academic similarities, and member personalities.

 All members come together weekly to share chapter updates, conduct chapter votes, and hear officer reports.